ArtVargas/RejexinJavascriptTutorial/Tutorial/gist-template.md

-# Chapter 1 By Art Vargas: Matching A Hex Value Rejex
+# Chapter 1 By Art Vargas: Matching A Hex Value Regex

 Thank you and welcome to this comprehensive tutorial in regards to understanding and following the concept of Regex which is also known as regular expressions that are used to search through various data which will then find strings that fit within a certain given parameter.
 Upon learning and completing this tutorial you will have an absolute clear understanding of r components which will be demonstrated with proper comprehension and vocabulary in order to give detailed explanations which can later be used to break apart components which will solely be focused on the topic of Regex being able to be assisted with hex values.